Kilimanjaro Summit Night October 2nd 2012

 A familiar voice came through the vestibule of our tent with a familiar saying, “You Okay?”
 It was Nimus, our full time waiter and often part-time butler.
 “Hey Nimus, we’re up,” I said.
 I had managed a few minutes of badly needed sleep after getting warm from the many layers of mountain gear I was wearing; it was the first time I had been warm to the core in days.
 Randy would later recount not having slept at all that evening, most likely in anxious anticipation of the climb ahead.

 Randy and I gathered our things and headed to our dinner tent to meet up with Marsu and Gaudence, our mountain guides, to go over last minute preparations.
 There were a few snacks waiting on the table but I don’t recall having eaten anything.
 I hadn’t eaten anything in days, the spices in combination with the Diamox, had all but eliminated my appetite.
 I stuffed hand warmers down into the toes of my boots to help avoid frostbite and finished putting on my gaiters as we waited for midnight to begin our journey up the mountain towards the summit.
-Some of the slower climbers, as determined by their guides, had already started up the mountain that evening.
+Some of the other climbers had already started up the mountain that evening.

-We left the dinner tent at midnight and because of our great position on the mountain we immediately began our accent up into a dark abyss, one arduous step at a time, a light snow was blowing in the wind.
-Marsu had told us they like to climb at night because it’s much cooler and also, if people could actually see more than a few feet in front of themselves, many more would turn back and never attempt the climb.
+We left the dinner tent at midnight and because of our great position on the mountain we immediately began our ascent up into the dark, one arduous step at a time, light snow was blowing in the wind.
+Marsu had told us they like to climb at night because it’s much cooler and also if people could actually see more than a few feet in front of themselves, many more would turn back and never attempt the climb.
 Only 41% of those who attempt the climb ever make it and Randy and I were taking on the toughest 8 day route on Kilimanjaro.

 Only moments after we had begun to climb Randy had to stop a few times for adjustments and each time we stopped I could feel myself getting colder.
 I reasoned that if I was to have any chance of making the summit I would have to set my own pace and Gaudence and I started off without Marsu and Randy.
 I hated to leave my friend behind (we had talked previously about what we would do if one of us couldn’t go on) but I knew I couldn’t keep stopping and have any chance of making the summit.
 I silently prayed that Randy would make it.
 I just knew that once he found his pace he would be okay.
 Occasionally we’d stop for a break and Gaudence would yell for Marsu, each time the yells went unanswered I wondered if they had turned back.